 “You look pretty busy.”
 She’s quiet for a moment, then she looks back down at what she’s doing.

 “The donation?
-Okay, so we will have more time to pick out our china patterns and things that we want that will mark our home as ours.
+Okay, so we’ll have more time to pick out our china patterns and things that we want that will mark our home as ours.
 I think I like that idea better, too.
 People never seem to get what you put on your registry.
 They get something else completely and swear that it was something that you chose.”
 She marks something on another sticky note and puts that one in another book.
 She still hasn’t made eye contact with me again.
 I pick up an invitation sample.
 It’s textured royal blue paper with silver calligraphy on it.
-There are other cards attached and they are tied with a silver ribbon.
+There are other cards attached and they’re tied with a silver ribbon.

 “These are nice,” I say, running my fingers over the lettering.
 “Where did you get them so quickly?”